eocron/ORegex/README.md

-# Eocron
+# ORegex
 Object oriented Regular Expressions implementation.
-This is algorithm from pattern matching category.

-This implementation based on original Microsoft Regular Expression Engine and will persist similar syntax and usage as much, as possible.
+This implementation based on original Microsoft Regular Expression Syntax and will follow it as much as possible.
-To declare predicate match in pattern you type {myPredicateName} and feed ObjectRegex<T> table with predicates.
+To declare predicate in pattern you type:

+    {myPredicateName}

+...and feed ORegex<T> predicate table.

+PredicateTable<T> is simple key value dictionary for predicates.
-Predicate tables can accept lambdas and comparers (IEqualityComparer<>) with values.
+Predicate tables can accept lambda's and comparer's (IEqualityComparer<T>) with values.
 Each lambda or value should have unique name inside pattern.

 #Example